What Is Denial Management?

 Appeal Strategy & Execution

 Each denial is assigned an appeal strategy based on the denial reason, payer, and recovery probability.
-Appeals are submitted within payer timelines with comprehensive supporting documentation.
+Appeals are submitted within payer timelines with full supporting documentation.

 Prevention Implementation